Funding opportunity

 Webinars

-The launch of the second round of the scheme is supported by a webinar for prospective applicants and professional research support staff.
-It will present an overview of the scheme and this opportunity, followed by a question-and-answer session.
-The webinar will be recorded, and a copy will be published on the opportunity Funding Finder page after the event.
-The following two dates are available:
+The launch of the second round was supported by two webinars for prospective applicants and professional research support staff that presented an overview of the scheme and this funding opportunity, followed by a question-and-answer session.

 Application stages

-The second round of the pilot scheme comprises the following two stages, both via the UK Research and Innovation (UKRI) Funding Service:
+The second round of the pilot scheme comprises the following two stages:

 • submission of an outline application